ey7/project-four/README.md

 `git clone https://github.com/ey7/project-four`

 2. If your code editor has an integrated terminal, open a terminal and change directory (cd) to the directory where your extracted files are located.
+Otherwise, open a terminal on your machine.

 3. A python virtual environment on your machine is recommended.
 I use [virtualenv](https://virtualenv.pypa.io/en/latest/), but there are others.
 Follow the instructions for your operating system to install and set up a virtual environment for your project.

-4. In your new virtual project environment, install all the required modules(including Django) for the project:
+4. In your new virtual project environment, install all the required modules (including Django) for the project:

 `pip -r requirements.txt`